 Pilots holding licenses and taking advanced training for additional ratings (e.g., type ratings) need to make sure that they attend an ATO that matches their state of licence issue, a UK ATO for UK licence holders and an EASA ATO for EASA licence holders.

 Anyone considering enrolling at an ATO for professional pilot training should decide in advance what type of licence he/she needs.
 An EASA licence can be used to operate aircraft registered in any of the EASA states and, at the time of writing, can be ‘validated’ to fly UK-registered aircraft.
 A UK licence cannot be used to operate aircraft registered in the EASA states.
-Attending an ATO with ‘dual approval’ currently looks like a good option but the potential pilot should be aware that, in the future, there could be a requirement to sit additional exams to qualify for UK and EASA licences (e.g., air law) and some ATOs may find that the burden of maintaining dual approval is too onerous.
+Attending an ATO with ‘dual approval’ currently looks like a good option but the potential pilot should be aware of the requirement to sit additional exams to qualify for UK and EASA licences and that some ATOs may find that the burden of maintaining dual approval is too onerous.